webiny/docs.webiny.com/docs/api-development/commodo/crash-course.md

 })();
 ```

-> To make it easier, we've created the `@webiny/commodo` package, which [aggregates](https://github.com/webiny/webiny-js/blob/master/packages/commodo/src/index.ts) all of the relevant `@commodo/*` and `commodo-*` packages and lets you import any HOF (or any other construct) within a single import statement.
+> To make it easier, we've created the `@webiny/commodo` package, which [aggregates](https://github.com/webiny/webiny-js/blob/master/packages/commodo/src/index.ts) all the relevant `@commodo/*` and `commodo-*` packages and lets you import any HOF (or any other construct) within a single import statement.
 The list of all included packages can be found [here](/docs/api-development/commodo/packages-list).

 Now that we have our models defined, we can instantiate them and populate with data: